 Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the nine months ended September 30, 2011 totaled \$1.7 billion.
 In addition, we received net proceeds from our debt financing and repayment activities of \$278.4 million in 2011.
 These activities are further discussed below in "Financing and Debt."
-During the 2011 period, we or the Operating Partnership also:
+During the 2011 period, we also:

-- paid stockholder dividends and unitholder distributions totaling \$848.6 million, - paid preferred stock dividends and preferred unit distributions totaling \$4.0 million, - funded consolidated capital expenditures of \$299.4 million (includes development and other costs of \$54.7 million, renovation and expansion costs of \$102.0 million, and tenant costs and other operational capital expenditures of \$142.7 million), - funded investments in unconsolidated entities of \$15.4 million, and - funded a property acquisition and acquired an additional controlling interest in a previously unconsolidated entity for \$1.18 billion.
+- paid unitholder distributions totaling \$848.6 million, - paid preferred unit distributions totaling \$4.0 million, - funded consolidated capital expenditures of \$299.4 million (includes development and other costs of \$54.7 million, renovation and expansion costs of \$102.0 million, and tenant costs and other operational capital expenditures of \$142.7 million), - funded investments in unconsolidated entities of \$15.4 million, and - funded a property acquisition and acquired an additional controlling interest in a previously unconsolidated entity for \$1.18 billion.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to stockholders necessary to maintain our REIT qualification on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to partners necessary to maintain Simon Property's REIT qualification on a long-term basis.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on the New Facility, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - borrowings on the New Facility, - additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.